 Driveway Danger: What you can learn from one Maritime family’s close call

-Amanda is a Nova Scotia mother who experienced a near tragedy last year with her 3 year old son Logan, when he was backed over by a car on the sidewalk in front of his neighbour’s driveway.
+Amanda is a Nova Scotia mother who experienced a near tragedy a couple of years ago with her then 3 year old son Logan, when he was backed over by a car on the sidewalk in front of his neighbour’s driveway.
 While Logan fortunately recovered from his injuries, many children have not been so lucky.
 With the hope that others might learn from her family’s close call, Amanda reached out to Child Safety Link and asked us to share her story.
 Here is our conversation with her.

 Can you tell us a bit about your family life?

 Amanda: My husband and I have two children: Halle is 6 and Logan is 4.
 Halle is my busy extrovert.
 Logan is shy and quiet – which is something that contributed to what happened that day.
 This happened in 2019 so they were 3 and 5 years old at the time.
 We live in a safe neighbourhood filled with families and children.
 I run a family home daycare from my home.